danielnyga/pracmln-dev/doc/learningmethods.rst

               discr_preds, logic, grammar, multicore, profile, verbose, ignore_unknown_preds, ignore_zero_weight_formulas, save

+The above parameters are common for all learning algorithms.
+In addition, specific parameters can be handed over to specific algorithms, which will be introduced in the following.

 Log-likelihood Learning
 ^^^^^^^^^^^^^^^^^^^^^^^

 The standard learning method using maximum likelihood.
-An optional (gaussian zero-mean) prior distribution can be specified (by its standard deviation), which guides the optimization algorithm.

-* *no additional parameters*
+Additional parameters:

+*none*

-Discriminative log-likelihood learning
+Discriminative log-likelihood Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Standard log-likelih